hui1110/NubesGen/docs/README.md

 ## Version compatibility

-This documentation only reflects the latest version of Nubesgen.
+This documentation only reflects the latest version of Azure.

 ## Open Source